-- 1. Guarantee that all students are ready for college and careers upon graduation. - 2.
+- 1. Guarantee all students are eligible and ready for college and career upon graduation. - 2.
 Implement innovative, research-based programs and practices to ensure the highest level of achievement for all students. - 3.
-Create a schoolwide program of engagement that fosters innovative, positive environments within and outside of the classroom to connect students to learning.
+Create a school wide program of engagement that fosters innovative, postive environments within and outside of the classroom to connect students to school and learning.